 Peek'n Peak has a beautiful day lodge at the base, so either pack a lunch or plan to buy something at the grill and watch the skiers glide gracefully (or not) down the hill.

 The resort is a perfect weekend destination.
 Accommodation options are plentiful, with a mix of hotel rooms and condos.
 Families will not want to miss the Pool & Play Zone, complete with an indoor pool, outdoor hot tub, and indoor sports courts.

 11. Catamount Mountain Ski Resort

-Located in the Berkshire's, right on the Massachusetts border, Catamount is a smaller property with a 1,000-foot of vertical drop.
-One-third of the trails at this resort are rated as beginner, making is a favorite with families.
+Located in the Berkshires, right on the Massachusetts border, Catamount is a smaller property with a 1,000-foot of vertical drop.
+One-third of the trails at this resort are rated as beginner, making it a favorite with families.